Lecture recording policy and procedures

 What about copyright?

-Staff can use the pause function on the lectern while lecturing or can edit the lecture prior to releasing it in order to manage copyright obligations.
+Teachers can use the pause function on the lectern while lecturing or can edit the lecture prior to releasing it in order to manage copyright obligations.
 It is important to note that just because everything can be recorded, this does not mean everything should show up in the final version of the recordings.